addulac/phd/source/12_networks.md

 ### Link prediction

-In the *link prediction* task, one assumes a partially oberved networks with missing links.
+In the *link prediction* task, one assumes a partially observed networks with missing links.
 The goal is then to predict the missing links, that is, to predict if either an edge exists or not between unobserved relations between nodes [@lu2011link].
 In the case of weighted graphs, the prediction concerns the number of edges or the weights between two nodes.
 In the learning based context, there is two major approaches to solve this problem^[Other Standard non learning based approach rely on had-hoc similarity measures that uses topological properties of nodes such as common neighborhood, short paths, or other [@LibenNowell07]].
 The first is based on matrix factorizations techniques [@menon2011link] and the second on latent variable models [@wang2015link], also referred to as probabilistic models.
 The latter is the approach pursued in the thesis^[Note that the two approaches are closely related as most of the times one a matrix factorization model can equivalently interpreted in terms of probabilistic model.
-This question is also related to frequentist vs bayesian reasonning debate.].
+This question is also related to frequentist vs Bayesian reasoning debate.].

 <!--
 * evnetually, present similarity based methode >= o(n^2).